 Why It’s a Steal: Searches for a variety of winter dates on Airfarewatchdog show fares under $100 from cities like Baltimore, Denver, Fort Lauderdale, Houston, Miami, New York, and Philadelphia.
 Hotel prices at properties with convenient locations, like Doubletree Suites by Hilton Hotel Detroit Downtown – Fort Shelby are around $150 per night in the winter months.

-This year, one of the best places to go for the holidays is also affordable.
-Savings will depend on your travel dates, but this is your year if a winter trip to Berlin or Germany is on your bucket list.
+One of the best places to go this winter is also affordable.
+Savings will depend on your travel dates, but this is your time to book if a winter trip to Berlin or greater Germany is on your bucket list.

 More from SmarterTravel: